Access to Fairfield beaches

 Sec.
 22-339 Fees.
 Rabies certificate.
 Rabies vaccination required for dogs and cats.
 Booster vaccination required.
 Proof of vaccination.

 (b) Any person acquiring an unlicensed dog from a dog pound shall be issued a temporary license by the town clerk, or his agent deputized pursuant to subsection (a) of this section, which shall expire thirty days after the issuance thereof.
 Prior to the expiration of a temporary license, the person holding the license shall apply for a license for the remainder of the license year, pay the license fee specified in section 22-338, and submit a certificate signed by a veterinarian, or a copy thereof, stating (1) that the dog has been vaccinated against rabies, (2) the date of the vaccination and (3) the duration of the immunity provided by the vaccine.
-No license shall be issued unless the certificate indicates that the immunity provided by the vaccine is effective at the time of licensing.
+No license shall be issued unless the certificate indicates that the immunity provided by the vaccine is effective at the

 Sec.
 22-341.
 Tag or plate to be attached to dog collar or harness.
 Cost.